 Final Thought

-At the end of the day, readers remember characters—not plot diagrams.
+At the end of the day, readers remember characters, not plot diagrams.
 They remember how a character made them feel: hopeful, devastated, inspired, seen.

 So write people, not puppets.
 Give them flaws and dreams, relationships and regrets.
 Let them stumble, change, and surprise you.
 And if you care deeply about your character, your readers will too.
+Join my newsletter, or explore my world of stories at pujaguha.com.

 Warmly,